Cosmic muon flux attenuation methods for superconducting qubit experiments: Introduction to Cosmic muon physics for qubits

-These shallow laboratories offer various advantages: they reduce the amount of direct muon interactions with the sample, they reduce the number of fast neutrons generated by spallation events caused by cosmic protons and muons, and they also reduce the cosmogenic activation of materials constituting or surrounding the experimental setup \cite{Cebrian:2017oft, Zhang:2016rlz}.
+These shallow laboratories offer various advantages: they reduce the amount of direct muon interactions with the sample, they reduce the number of fast neutrons generated by spallation events caused by cosmic protons and muons, and they also reduce the cosmogenic activation of materials constituting or surrounding the experimental setup~\cite{Cebrian:2017oft, Zhang:2016rlz}.
+In addition, and contrary to deep underground sites, shallow laboratories present far less difficulties to be established at accessible areas such as urban environments.

 At significant depths ($>1$~km.w.e.), only muons and neutrinos can cause events in the experimental volume, both by direct hits or by inducing tertiary fluxes of particles due to interactions with surrounding rocks and materials~\cite{Workman:2022ynf}.